pavkids84-dev/cloud-infrastructure-labs/linux/README.md

 Hands-on Linux administration labs focused on building practical infrastructure fundamentals with Rocky Linux and Bash.

-This directory documents my progression from basic Linux operations into system administration, storage, recovery, observability, security, networking, and troubleshooting.
+This directory documents my progression from basic Linux operations into system administration, storage, recovery, observability, security, networking, network services, redundancy, and troubleshooting.

 The labs follow a consistent workflow: